zegheim/Pop-modified/README.md

 This script is provided as is, with no warranty whatsoever.
 There is a risk of bricking your installation if you mess around with the wrong files.
 Be prepared to get your hands dirty!

+This script is only tested on *my* Pop!_OS 20.04 LTS x86_64 installation (i.e. it works on my PC).
+Your mileage may vary, especially if you are not using Pop.

 # Initial setup

 * Fork, clone, and `cd` into this repo.